corticalstack/azure-ai-foundry-examples/README.md

 ## 📚 Examples

-1️⃣ [01-explore-your-ai-foundry-environment](./01-explore-your-ai-foundry-environment/explore-your-ai-foundry-environment.ipynb): A notebook to explore your Azure AI Foundry environment, connections, and assets.
+1️⃣ [01-explore-hub-and-projects](./01-explore-hub-and-projects/explore-hub-and-projects.ipynb): A notebook to explore your Azure AI Foundry hub, associated projects, connections, and service deployments.

 2️⃣ [02-project-based-model-inference-chat-client](./02-project-based-model-inference-chat-client/README.md): A simple example showing how to use the Azure AI Foundry Python SDK to create a chat completion client via a foundry project for Azure AI model inference.